cs50nestm/cs50labs/linearsearch/README.md

 In this lab you will learn:

-- What linear search is
+- Linear search
-- Computational Complexity
+- Computational complexity

 ## What is Linear Search?